 Now for the first time the Borderlands are intervening in the politics of the Grip.
 The old ways have passed away with the old leader Eruan Gorn.
 His son, the sorcerer Skraka Gorn, is a man of great vision and ambition.

 To the west of the Borderlands are the lands of the Grip, where humans dwell in relative safety.
 The peoples of Hundia and Rumia populate fertile valleys between deeply forested hills.
 The shadow of the Wilderness lies heavily on these lands, and the forests are places of fear.
 The northernmost lands are occupied by the Oskians, a people of warrior culture, hardy and independent.
 The mountains hide Ulokans and other beasts but the Oskians are never cowed.
 They relish danger and laud bravery and skill in battle above all else.
-Once a marauding empire they have divided into separate kingdoms, though their principal loyalty is to their clan and their clan chief.
+Once a marauding empire, they have divided into separate kingdoms, though their principal loyalty is to their clan and their clan chief.

-The Sharmaynian Empire is a mighty power occupying rich lands in the midst of the Grip.
-It is distinguished by the presence of the great Academy of Barlonne, an ancient centre of learning that dates back to Ilion times.
+The Sharmaynian Empire is a mighty power occupying rich lands in the middle of the Grip.
+It is distinguished by the presence of the great Academy of Barlonne, an ancient centre of learning that purportedly dates back to Ilion times.
 All mages in the Grip must receive their mandate from the Academy.

 Divided from the mainland Grip by the Straits of Balm, the lands of the Southern Grip are much influenced by their common history as part of the Girokian Empire, long since fallen into ruin.
 Now the great power is Eronda, which vies for supremacy with the Sharmaynians.
 The southernmost lands border with the great continent to the south Surundai, the Golden Land.
 The trade in exotic fabrics and spices should make the lands rich, but the wealth sticks to the hands of corrupt local warlords and satraps.
 This seems to be the way of Surundai, though little is known of them by people of the Grip.
 Surundai’s most notorious exports are the Righteous of Amalur, a sect of fanatical warriors and mages who are sworn to eradicate worshippers of the dark gods.
-They are proscribed by most nations of the Grip but have achieved notable high profile assassinations on numerous occasions.
+They are proscribed by most nations of the Grip but have achieved notable high profile assassinations.

 The Anchor Isles are the smallest lands of the Grip on the western edge of the continent.
 Swept by storms from the Western Ocean they are relatively poor but have a proud history.
 The inhabitants claim to be descendants of Ilion adventurers from times past, though Oskian culture is also prevalent and the lands are split between clans.
 Here however the leaders style themselves ‘lords’ – not chiefs – and hold to what they say are Ilion traditions of governance and justice.
 The Tower of Magic in clan Kerner is the primary outpost of the Academy of Barlonne and has produced a disproportionate number of powerful high mages.